 Still looking for an exceptional and unique wedding venue?
 You just found it….

 About 20 kilometres north of Ragusa lies Sicily's “Mecca of Olive Oil” – Chiaramonte Gulfi is the cradle of some of the best olive oils in the world.
 The little town is also famous in Sicily for its pork sausages.
 If you are interested in the history and production of olive oil you should pay a visit to the Olive Oil Museum.
-And even if you are not a pork meat-aficionado: a meal at Ristorante Majore could change your mind (it definitely did to one of the My Destination Sicily ladies, she finally ate pork meat after more than 25 years – and enjoyed it ....).
+And even if you are not a pork meat-aficionado: a meal at Ristorante Majore could change your mind (it definitely did to one of the My Guide Sicily ladies, she finally ate pork meat after more than 25 years – and enjoyed it ....).
 This restaurant is a classic which opened in the year 1896.
 Majore’s motto: “The Glorification of the Pig”.
 Quick and efficient service, swinish-good and sow-delicious menus.
 And if you still don’t have enough: Ristorante Majore sells its homemade sausages – which make a special and tasty souvenir.

 Marina di Ragusa